RicBent/ImmersionAudioTool/README.md

 ## Todo:
 - Sanitize subs from any non spoken content
 - Proper checks when ffmpeg errors out
-- Provide easier way to run (pack into executable?)
 - Clean up this readme when I'm not tired